dkp1903/devagram/SRS.md

       **Step-By-Step Description :**

-      - User follow or un-follow other user.
+      - User follows or un-follows another user.
-      - System verify user's action.
+      - System then verifies user's action.
-      - System do the according and users following list.
+      - System does the needful and updates users following list.

       ### 1.1.9 Share stories

       **Brief Description :**

       - Users can shares stories.
-Stories can only contain image, text or links and are only available for one day.
+Stories can contain only image, text or links and are available for a day.
         Stories are not updatable.

       **Step-By-Step Description :**

-      - User provide details of the story that he/she want to share.
+      - User providea details of the story that he/she wanta to share.
-      - System work on the story details and add story.
+      - System then works on the story details and adds the story.
-      - After one day system removes the story.
+      - After one day system automatically removes the story.

       ### 1.1.10 Delete stories

       **Brief Description :**

-      - Users can only delete own stories.
+      - Users can only delete their own stories.

       **Step-By-Step Description :**

-      - User provide details of the story that he/she want to delete.
+      - User provide details of the story that he/she wants to delete.
-      - System uses the details finds the story.
+      - System uses the details to find the story.
-      - System deletes the story.
+      - System then deletes the story.

       ### 1.1.11 Message other users